-G. INSTRUCTIONAL METHODS AND EXPECTATIONS
+INSTRUCTIONAL METHODS AND EXPECTATIONS

 Class sessions are of 3-hour lectures for three times per week.
 Each session will involve a lecture and a discussion of readings.
+Students are expected to be present and attentive in class, e.g. pays attention to the instructor's exposition and to peer's comments, takes down notes when necessary.